GSA-TTS/identity-dev-docs/_pages/index.md

 ### 1. Configuring your Service Provider

 Our sandbox environment is available for testing integration with your service provider application.
-View our [metadata endpoint](https://idp.dev.login.gov/api/saml/metadata) for all of the pertinent information.
+View our [SAML metadata](https://github.com/18F/identity-idp/wiki/SAML-Metadata) for all of the pertinent information.

 To view an example of how a Service Provider would be configured, check out our [Demo SP Application's configuration](https://github.com/18F/identity-sp-rails/blob/master/config/initializers/omniauth.rb).